jackyhuynh/Probability_In_Robotic_Design/README.md

 # Probability_In_Robotic_Design_Handbook

 Probability is the fundamental of the Robotic movement.
 As humans, we use probability methods to solve these Robotic movement problems in a variety of ways.
 This project is the combination of Python basic (function & data structures) and math (probability) to solve real-world problems.
 The src code file contains many small notebooks which each will solve one probability problem.
+There is 30 problems and each one is contain in diffrent notebook (store in src folder).

 <img src="https://github.com/jackyhuynh/Probability_In_Robotic_Design/blob/main/images/risk-danger-dial-low.jpg" width="400" height="200">